Your share could raise $30

 involved in educational cultural events, food systems works,

-sporting games to the island.
-The Flicker House is currently providing
+historical research, and Indigenous sporting games to the island.
+The

-office and housing for Great Lakes Lifeways Institute (GLLI)
+Flicker House provided office and housing for Great Lakes

 NAET is involved in historical archaeological assisted research and examination of the 9,200 years of human inhabitance of the island including both ancient and recent cultural migrations of Indigenous and European voyagers, reviving historic agricultural products and supporting modern-day food sovereignty through gardening and responsible harvesting of treaty protected resources.